Brad Burke, Managing Director

 Jessica Fleenor, Assistant Director for Programs

-Jessica manages programs that support entrepreneurship education and startup acceleration, including OwlSpark, Rice University’s startup accelerator, and Southwest I-Corps, an NSF-funded grant program that enables academics explore the commercial viability of their research.
-She is also the co-founder of Startup Career Fair, and Medulla, a branding and design agency for startups, nonprofits and small businesses.
-With a background in nonprofit management and entrepreneurship, Jessica brings more than seven years of experience in communications, design and program management.
-She holds a bachelor’s degree in Mass Communications with a concentration in Creative Advertising from Virginia Commonwealth University.
+Jessica manages programs that support entrepreneurship training and startup acceleration, including OwlSpark, Rice University’s startup accelerator, and Southwest I-Corps, an NSF-funded grant program that enables academic researchers explore the commercial viability of their research.
+She is also the co-founder of Startup Career Fair.
+With a background in nonprofit management and entrepreneurship, Jessica brings a decade of experience in communications, design and program management.
+She holds a B.S. in Mass Communications from Virginia Commonwealth University.

-Haley supports Rice Alliance programs including student initiatives Ignite, OwlSpark, Owl Open and the Rice Business Plan Competition.
+Cheyenna supports Rice Alliance programs including student initiatives Ignite, IdeaLaunch, OwlSpark, The Qualifier, and the Rice Business Plan Competition.
 She also assists with Rice Alliance community-focused entrepreneurial efforts.
-She served as an intern for the 2016 RED Labs Accelerator cohort which is a collaborative effort with Rice University’s OwlSpark Accelerator.
-Prior to joining the Rice Alliance, Haley worked in digital marketing for the Dothan Eagle newspaper and in athletic media relations at Auburn University.
-She graduated with B.A. in public relations with minor in business from Auburn and is currently earning her masters in public relations from the University of Houston.
+Prior to joining the Rice Alliance, Cheyenna worked in Business Services for Rec Sports and in athletics/event management at Texas A&M University and the City of College Station.
+She graduated with a B.S. in Sport Management with a minor in Business from Texas A&M University.

 Quynhmai Nguyen, Senior Director of Operations